-Central to IARD’s mission will be supporting and accelerating the implementation of the Beer, Wine and Spirits Producers’ Commitments to Reduce Harmful Drinking announced in late 2010.
-These five-year commitments cover five core areas, including: strengthening and expanding marketing codes of practice; providing consumer information and innovating products responsibly; helping to reduce underage drinking; reducing drinking and driving; and enlisting the support of retailers.
-These commitments follow from 36 jointly sponsored programmes in 18 countries to help address drink-driving, underage drinking, and non- commercial alcohol from 2010-2013.
+Central to IARD’s mission will be supporting and accelerating the implementation of the Beer, Wine and Spirits Producers’ Commitments to Reduce Harmful Drinking announced in late 2012.
+These five-year commitments commencing in 2013, cover five core areas: strengthening and expanding marketing codes of practice; providing consumer information and innovating products responsibly; helping to reduce underage drinking; reducing drinking and driving; and enlisting the support of retailers.
+These commitments follow from 36 jointly sponsored programmes in 18 countries to help address drink-driving, underage drinking, and non- commercial alcohol in 2010-2013.

 IARD will work to promote effective policies and programmes, as well as contribute to an informed dialogue through balanced and evidence-based science.